ccsuehara/bolivia_labor/README.md

 # Living a Life of Labor in Bolivia

 This is the repo for the Bolivia Life of Labor shiny app, created by Rui Su and Carla Cristina Solis Uehara, members of the GFDRR analytics team.
-We are indebted to our colleagues--Brian Walsh, Onimi Jademi, Bramka Jafino, and everyone on the social resilience team--for their helpful advice and continuous camaraderie.
+We are indebted to our colleagues--Brian Walsh, Onimi Jademi, Bramka Jafino, and everyone else on the social resilience team--for their helpful advice and continuous camaraderie.
 For feedback, collaborations, and questions, please contact <rsu@worldbank.org> or <csolisuehara@worldbank.org>.

 ## Background